Approximate Isomorphism of Metric Structures: Abstract

 \section{Abstract}

 We give a formalism for approximate isomorphism in continuous logic simultaneously generalizing those of two papers by Ben Yaacov \cite{OnPert} and by Ben Yaacov, Doucha, Nies, and Tsankov \cite{MSA}, which are largely incompatible.
 With this we explicitly exhibit Scott sentences for the perturbation systems of the former paper, such as the Banach-Mazur distance and the Lipschitz distance between metric spaces.
 Our formalism is simultaneously characterized syntactically by a mild generalization of perturbation systems and semantically by certain elementary classes of two-sorted structures that witness approximate isomorphism.
+As an application, we show that the theory of any $\Rb$-tree or ultrametric space of finite radius is stable, improving a result of Carlisle and Henson~\cite{Carlisle2020}.